mhogomchungu/sirikali/index.md

 "out of the way" and then create a window's shortcut file to the executable for easy access.

-Currently, SiriKali on windows supports only securefs backend will expect to find it at "~/bin", in window's language, SiriKali will expect to find "securefs.exe" at "C:\Users\<username>\bin"
+Currently, SiriKali on windows supports only securefs backend and will expect to find it at "~/bin", in window's language, SiriKali will expect to find "securefs.exe" at "C:\Users\<username>\bin"
 ```